Chronology: Worst Ebola outbreak on record tests global response

 International agencies and governments are fighting to contain the world's worst Ebola epidemic since the disease was identified in 1976.

-The virus, which causes fever and bleeding, has killed nearly 4,000 people.
+The virus, which causes fever and bleeding, has killed at least 3,439 people.

 Here is a timeline of the outbreak: